knox-systemd/zapret-MCEU_modded_by_knox/README.md

 # zapret-MCEU_modded_by_knox
-Modded version of zapret by @bol-van and @Flowseal.
+Modded version of zapret by bol-van and Flowseal.
 It bypasses DPI blocking and includes the MC_EU strategy, which allows connecting to European Minecraft servers.
 # zapret-MCEU_modded_by_knox

 This is a modded version of **zapret**, originally created by [@bol-van](https://github.com/bol-van/zapret) and [@Flowseal]([https://github.com](https://github.com/Flowseal/zapret-discord-youtube)).